A Probabilistic Choreography Language for PRISM: Choreography Language

+In essence, the {\sf foreach} construct provides a concise and readable way to express operations over multiple indexed modules.
+It can be encoded explicitly by enumerating the modules manually, provided that the indices are known at compile time rather than determined dynamically at runtime.

-\item {\em Non-deterministic Synchronisation.} Our implementation supports the non-deterministic synchronisation language construct $\allsynch pGiI$, where $G$ has the form $\chorcommand g\lambda u$.
-The core idea behind this construct is to enable a set of roles, denoted by $\role{p_i}$, to synchronise while allowing each role to non-deterministically select from a range of possible local actions.
-This provides a structured mechanism for defining interactions where multiple roles must coordinate, but their precise behaviour may vary dynamically (with a certain probability distribution/rate).
+\item {\em The {\sf allsynch} construct.} Our implementation supports $\allsynch pGiI$, where $G$ has the form $\chorcommand g\lambda u$.
+The construct requires all modules $\nr_i$ to synchronise while independently choosing a branch, unlike the interaction $\interact{\nr}{\nr_1,\ldots,\nr_n}$, where the chosen branch must be taken by all modules.
+This provides a structured mechanism for defining interactions in which multiple modules must coordinate, while their precise behaviour may vary dynamically (with a certain probability distribution or rate).
+For example, consider the synchronisation between modules $\role p$ and $\role q$:

+The above choreography states that (i) $\nr$ and $\nrr$ must synchronise, and (ii) $\nr$ can execute any of the three declared updates with the respective rates, provided their guards are satisfied.
+Such behaviour partially departs from the usual {\em global} description given by a choreography.
+In this case, there is indeed a global synchronisation between the modules, but it is not specified which command must be paired with which.
+In a state where $x=5$ and $z=3$, $\nr$ can execute any of these actions.
+However, in a state where $x=5$ but $z\neq 3$, only one of the first two updates can be carried out.

 A key advantage of this construct is its compactness and readability in specifying this type of interactions.
-For instance, in a scenario where two roles, $\role{p}$ and $\role{q}$, participate in a synchronised exchange, the $\allsynchName$ syntax allows for a concise definition of conditions under which each role updates its state.
+In the scenario above, where modules $\role{p}$ and $\role{q}$ participate in a synchronised exchange, the $\allsynchName$ syntax allows for a concise definition of conditions under which each module updates its state.
 This avoids the need for manually encoding synchronisation through nested conditional constructs.
-Despite its expressiveness, the $\allsynchName$ construct does not introduce a new semantics but serves as syntactic sugar for an equivalent formulation.
-In fact, $\allsynchName$ can be rewritten using a series of nested $\mathtt{if\text{-}then\text{-}else}$ constructs, ensuring that the synchronisation conditions are met before proceeding with the interaction.
-For example, consider the non-deterministic synchronisation between roles $\role p$ and $\role q$:
+Despite its usefulness, the $\allsynchName$ construct does not introduce any new expressiveness but serves as syntactic sugar for an equivalent formulation.
+In fact, the example above can be rewritten by nesting $\mathtt{if\text{-}then\text{-}else}$ constructs, ensuring that the synchronisation conditions are met:

-This construct provides a compact and structured way to define synchronized interactions.
-However, it can be rewritten without using the $\allsynchName$ syntax by explicitly handling conditions using the $\mathtt{if\text{-}then\text{-}else}$ construct: